seabasket/DISNEY-WORLD-RESERVATION-ASSISTANT/README.md

 It can currently handle all three ticket types (Theme Park Tickets, Resort Hotel Tickets, and Passholders) and can search 2 years into the future for all four parks.
 It can handle as many date/park/ticket combos as the user wants and returns them on a static command line display.

+NOTE: NOT A SCALPING BOT!!! - For ethical reasons, this bot will not and will never make the actual reservation for you.
+It will merely notify you when reservations become available.

 # Currently Working On
 - Searching thru a date range rather than an individual day.
 - Termination window (stop searching after x number of hours).